microsoft/PowerToys/README.md

 ### 0.33 - February 2021 Update

 Our goals for [v0.33 release cycle][github-release-link] was to add in some critical new functionality into the new user experience as well as a plug-in manager for PowerToys Run.
-In addition, we feel we are near ready to add in Video Conference mute into the stable release pending feedback from the 0.34 experimental  release.
+In addition, we feel we are near ready to add in Video Conference mute into the stable release pending feedback from the pending 0.34 experimental release.
+The 0.34 experimental release will happen week of March 8th toward the end of the week pending testing.

 Our [prioritized roadmap][roadmap] of features and utilities that the core team is focusing on for the near future.
 We fixed a lot of localization issues from our initial release but we may not still be perfect.
 If you find an issue, please file a [localization bug][loc-bug].